rcl-ssl/docs/certbot/linux-daemon.md

 The folder to save the certificate must have read/write access.

 Reload and restart the daemon after you make changes and check if the errors were resolved.

+# Updating the Daemon

+If you need to update the service to include other certificates, follow these steps:

+- Stop the daemon
+- Change the ``appsettings.json`` file to include additional certificates
+- Re-load the daemon
+- Re-start the daemon

+# Reset the Daemon

+If you need to reset the service because of a error or corrupted certificate renewal, follow these steps :

+- Stop the daemon
+- Delete all certificates and their folders in the directory in which certificates are saved
+- Re-load the daemon
+- Re-start the daemon

 # Installing Certificates in Web Servers